sambhavsaxena/secret-shed/readme.md

 # [Ikigai](https://ikigai.herokuapp.com/)

-Ikigai is a minimalistic blog web app, which can be used for wide range of purposes including keeping secrets.
+Ikigai is a minimalistic but scalable blog web app, which can be used to publish blogs written with additional features of markdown.
 Because of its privacy-related liberations, we keep the user information encrypted.

 For privacy policy, visit [this link](https://policiesofikigai.netlify.app/).